MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-powershell.md

     	Connect-AadrmService

-    When prompted, enter your Azure Information Protection tenant administrator credentials (typically, you use an account that is a global administrator for Azure Active Directory or Office 365).
+    When prompted, enter your Azure Information Protection tenant administrator credentials.
+Typically, you use an account that is a global administrator for Azure Active Directory or Office 365.

 4. Run `Get-AadrmConfiguration` and make a copy of the BPOSId value.